 -If the index finger pulse feels strong it indicates strong Vata.
 The pulse will feel irregular and moves in motion like a snake.
 This type of pulse is known as snake pulse.
-The pulse may also feel like the movement of a leech or worm.
+The pulse may also feel

 -The middle finger detects the Pitta dosha.
 If the person is suffering from Pitta dosha imbalance, the pulse felt at middle finger will be stronger.
 The pulse may feel like a jumping frog, also known as frog pulse.